Documentation status

 Why this matters¶

-Several behaviors in the UI depend on previously computed project state:
+Several behaviors in the UI depend on previously computed distribution state:

 Template-aware behavior¶